bmoren/p5.collide2D/README.md

 function draw() {
     background(255);

-    // Draw the polygon by iterating over the 16 created vectors{x, y} stored in poly[]: beginShape();
+    // Draw the polygon from the 16 created vectors{x, y} stored in poly[]: beginShape();
     for (const { x, y } of poly)  vertex(x, y);
     endShape(CLOSE);